fi2233fi/marketing_dashboard/README.md

 January 2013 peaked at $3.1K but dropped to $900 by March before recovering.
-This kind of volatility suggests campaign timing drives purchasing more than organic demand, meaning revenue is heavily dependent on when campaigns run.
+This kind of volatility suggests campaign timing drives purchasing more than organic demand, meaning revenue is heavily dependent on when campaigns run rather than consistent customer behavior.

 **Conversion rate is inconsistent across months** Conversion ranged from 0% to 0.38% with no clear upward trend.